shobhitchittora/gatsby/docs/tutorial/part-seven/index.md

 powerful, as any data you add to nodes is available to query later with GraphQL.
 So, it'll be easy to get the slug when it comes time to create the pages.

-To do so, you'll use a function passed to our API implementation called [`createNodeField`](/docs/actions/#createNodeField).
+To do so, you'll use a function passed to your API implementation called [`createNodeField`](/docs/actions/#createNodeField).
 This function allows you to create additional fields on nodes created by other plugins.
 Only the original creator of a node can directly modify the node—all other plugins